platformio/platformio-docs/projectconf/advanced_scripting.rst

 - Launch command with custom options declared in :ref:`projectconf`
 - Python callback as a target (use the power of Python interpreter and PlatformIO Build API).

-A custom target can be processed using :option:`platformio run --target` option.
+A custom target can be processed using :option:`platformio run --target` option and you can list them via :option:`platformio run --list-targets` command.

 Build System API
 ^^^^^^^^^^^^^^^^